 Pressure ulcers are wounds that are caused by constant pressure or friction on an area of skin.
 This includes any kind of blister experienced by a resident.

 McCormick Home recognizes the importance of preventing pressure ulcers from starting as well as employing methods to heal them quickly.
 We follow best practice guidelines in wound treatment as established by the Registered Nurses Association of Ontario.
 McCormick Home employs a skin care expert on site as well as a nurse practitioner who is certified in skin and wound care.
 The home also works with an outside consultant who specializes in skin care.

 We also recognize that there are situations where individual choices by either the resident or family may not support the physical healing of pressure ulcers.
 In such instances, these same choices often promote a resident’s emotional, spiritual or cognitive health and wellbeing.

-During the reporting period ending in 2017-18, 20.0% of McCormick Home residents recently had a fall, above the provincial average of 16.4%.
+During the reporting period ending in 2019-20, 19.6% of McCormick Home residents recently had a fall, compared to the provincial average of 16.5%.